AndysonDK/JavaFX-FileEncrypter/README.md

 # JavaFX FileEncrypter Application

 ### Frontend
-This GUI app has a drag and drop feature, where there is a file area, which makes it very intuitive of how to decrypt and encrypt files!
+This GUI app has a drag and drop feature, where there are two file areas, which makes the action of encrypting and decrypting files very intuitive.

 ### Security notes
 Note that the security of the encryption is not that tight.
-I think that if you really wanted to decrypt someone's files, you could with ease without knowing the users password (encryption key)
+I think that if you really wanted to decrypt someone's files, you could do that with ease, without knowing the user's password (encryption key).